Caribbean Coral Reefs

 Caribbean Reef Types

-Most of the coral reefs of the Greater Caribbean region are fringing reef systems.
+Most of the coral reefs of the Greater Caribbean region are fringing reef complexes.
 In many cases these are quite extensive and well developed, such as those that parallel much of the coast of Cuba, and the east coasts of Andros Island and Eleuthera in The Bahamas.

-Fringing reefs also encircle most of the smaller islands of the Caribbean region such as Aruba, Bonaire, Antigua, and the Cayman Islands, providing some of the best Caribbean snorkeling opportunities to be had.
+Fringing reefs also encircle most of the smaller islands of the Caribbean region including those of The Bahamas, Aruba, Bonaire, Antigua, and the Cayman Islands.

 The entire Caribbean region is home to only two true barrier reefs.
 The largest (Belize Barrier Reef) is about 220 km in length and runs from the Yucatan (southern Mexico) to the Gulf of Honduras.
 A smaller barrier reef lies north of Providencia Island (Colombia) in the southwest Caribbean.